James Anderson Ruled Out Of Second Ashes Test With Injury - UrduPoint

 James Anderson Ruled Out Of Second Ashes Test With Injury

-James Anderson has been ruled out of the second Ashes Test, with England uncertain when he will be fit to return from an injured right calf
+James Anderson has been ruled out of the second Ashes Test, with England uncertain when he will be fit to return after injuring his right calf

-London, (UrduPoint / Pakistan Point News - APP - 6th Aug, 2019 ) :James Anderson has been ruled out of the second Ashes Test, with England uncertain when he will be fit to return from an injured right calf.
+London (UrduPoint / Pakistan Point News - APP - 6th Aug, 2019 ) :James Anderson has been ruled out of the second Ashes Test, with England uncertain when he will be fit to return after injuring his right calf.

 England's record wicket-taker broke down after just four overs in the series opener at Edgbaston and did not bowl again as Australia romped to a 251-run victory.

-Scans have now confirmed he has no chance of taking part in next week's game at Lord's, with assessment taking place "on an ongoing basis".
+Scans have confirmed he has no chance of taking part in next week's game at Lord's, the second of the five-match series, with assessment taking place "on an ongoing basis".

+Anderson's absence is a huge blow for England, whose deflating defeat in Birmingham came just three weeks after they won the World Cup.

 After pulling up injured on the first morning in Birmingham, Anderson, 37, was restricted to two batting cameos at number 11.

-The veteran had not played competitive cricket for a month leading into the match after injuring the same calf playing for Lancashire.
+The veteran, who has taken 575 Test wickets, had not played competitive cricket for a month leading into the match after injuring the same calf playing for Lancashire.

 "The MRI confirmed that Anderson has suffered a calf injury," said a statement from the England and Wales Cricket board on Tuesday.